evan-king/promise-apply-spec/README.md

 a named export &mdash; with a traditional, data-first and non-curried signature.

 **Params**:
-  - **spec**: Object: any combination of nested arrays, raw (unclassed) objects, functions, and Promises
+  - **spec**: Any: any combination of nested arrays, plain objects, functions, promises, and other values ('other values' that look like plain objects containing promises or functions will get recreated as truly plain objects)

   - **args**: Array: arguments to pass into invoked `spec` functions